Corn Island Vacations

 Amenities

-There are 10 schools, numerous churches, lots of small grocery stores, one (yes, one) ATM machine, and cobblestone roads with speed bumps every few hundred feet.
-There are taxis continually circling the island to pick up & drop off at a cost of about $1 US per destination (30 $ Cordoba per person).
-If two of you get into the taxi together, it's 30 $ Cordoba each for the ride.
+There are 10 schools, numerous churches, several small grocery stores, one (yes, one) ATM machine, and cobblestone roads with speed bumps every few hundred feet.
+There are taxis continually circling the island to pick up & drop off at a cost of about $1 US per destination (40 Cordoba per person).

-You can also rent scooters & bicycles by the day/week (bicycles: $10 per day/$50 per week, scooters $25-$30/day, $150-$200/week).
+You can also rent scooters & bicycles by the day/week .
 Corn Island Vacations can recommend motorbike rentals as well as taxi drivers who offer private tours around the island.
-There is also a place on Southwest Bay Beach (beside Arenas Beach Resort) that rents golf carts to cruise the island in as well.
+There is also a place on Southwest Bay Beach that rents golf carts to cruise the island in as well.

 An Even More Remote Caribbean Destination

 A 30-minute boat ('panga') ride away from Big Corn Island, is Little Corn Island.
-With a resident population of just 1,200-2,000 people, there is a much larger population of tourists in the peak season.
+With a resident population of just 2,000+ people, there is a much larger population of tourists in the peak season.
 Little Corn Island has developed a rustic-meets-trendy reputation for being hip, cool, even more laid-back than Big Corn Island, and has NO CARS.
 Not even any scooters.
-None.
-Nada.

 Little Corn Island